 I’m most proud of starting my own mixtape blog: Mixtapery.
 It was 2009, and I was briefly unemployed and needed something to structure my day, so I started making soundtracks for films that didn’t exist.
 I taught myself GarageBand, since I was used to making cassettes, not digital mixes.
 It got me thinking in themes and with a constraint of time, like 90 minutes, or 60 minutes.
 I had all the time in the world to work on it, but I would try to make one a month.
 I’m horrible at self promoting so I was anonymous for a long time.
 I just like doing it for my own delight.
 Nerd delight.

-What’s your favorite part of music supervision?
+What’s your favorite part of creative licensing?

 Landing a spot with the wild card.
 The client gives you the brief and you pitch down the middle, but then you throw one in there that is really killer and different.
 And they trust you and they go with that dark horse.